-The primary efficacy variable is the grade change from baseline in MAS-B of the principal muscle group.
-The primary efficacy endpoint will be the average grade change from baseline in the MAS-B of the principal muscle group at weeks 4 and 6.
-For US FDA only, the average grade change from baseline in the MAS-B of the principal muscle group and the average CGI by Physician are co-primary efficacy variables.
-Grade change from baseline in the MAS-B of the principal muscle group and the CGI by Physician will be analyzed as co-primary endpoints for the average of weeks 4 and 6 (see Section 7.7).
+The primary efficacy variable is the grade change of MAS-B of the ankle plantar flexors with knee extended.
+The primary efficacy endpoint will be the average grade change from baseline in MAS-B at weeks 4 and 6.
+For US FDA only, the co-primary efficacy variables are the average grade change of MAS-B of the ankle plantar flexors with knee extended and the CGI by Physician.
+The co-primary efficacy endpoints will be the average grade change from baseline in MAS-B and the average CGI by Physician at weeks 4 and 6.